dotintent/FlutterBleLib/REFERENCE.md

   }
 ```
 Request peripheral to set a different MTU.
 On iOS only returns the current value.
-Return the MTU set by peripheral after request.
+Returns the MTU set by peripheral after the request.

+MTU can be requested only once in the lifetime of the connection, meaning this call will fail if it was set prior by either passing a valid value to `connect(requestMtu: int)` or calling this function.

 ## Characteristic convenience methods
 Finds first service with specified UUID and first characteristic
  in said service with specified UUID and then performs the requested operation.